-The schipperke has a lifespan of 13 to 15 years and is typically a healthy dog.
+The schipperke has a lifespan of 13–15 years and is typically a healthy dog.

 "Schipperkes are generally healthy dogs, but it's always important for a pet owner to have them fully vetted before, if possible, and upon acquiring one and throughout their life to maintain optimal health," Askeland says.
 "Ailments that could potentially affect a schipperke include hip arthritis, luxating patellas, thyroid disease, and eye issues."

-These furry little friends originated in Belgium and can be traced back to the 1600s.
-They are believed to be the descendents of a now-extinct breed known as the Louvenaar.
-The Louvenaar was a larger dog that was bred down in size to meet restrictions put in place on the dogs Belgian commoners could own.
+According to the Schipperke Club of America, the breed originated in Belgium and can be traced back to the 1600s.
+They are believed to be the descendents of a now-extinct breed known as the Leauvenaar.
+The Leauvenaar was a larger dog that was bred down in size to meet implemented restrictions on dogs Belgian commoners could own.